Convex co-compact actions of relatively hyperbolic groups: Introduction

 \subsubsection{Outline of the proof of Theorem~\ref{thm:properties_of_ncc}:}

-Properties (1) and (2) are established in Section~\ref{sec:inv_plus_iso_implies_periodic}.
+(see Section \ref{sec:pf_of_properties_of_ncc}) Properties (1) and (2) are established in Section~\ref{sec:inv_plus_iso_implies_periodic}.
 Properties (3) and (5) are straightforward consequences of the strong isolation property.
 Property (4) follows from the results in Section~\ref{sec:bd_faces}.

-We establish property (6) in Section~\ref{sec:half_triangles} by combining a Benz\'ecri~\cite{B1960} rescaling argument with the strong isolation property.
+We establish property (6) in Section~\ref{sec:half_triangles} by combining a Benz\'ecri~\cite{B1960} recentering argument with the strong isolation property.
 With the notation in Theorem~\ref{thm:properties_of_ncc}, let $V:=\Spanset\{a,b,c\}$.
-By a rescaling argument, for any $r > 0$ there exists a neighborhood $\Oc$ of $b$ such that: if $x \in \Oc \cap [V] \cap \Cc$, then there exists a simplex $S_x \in \Sc$ with
+By a recentering argument, for any $r > 0$ there exists a neighborhood $\Oc$ of $b$ such that: if $x \in \Oc \cap \Pb(V) \cap \Cc$, then there exists a simplex $S_x \in \Sc$ of dimension at least two with

 where $D$ is the constant from the coarsely complete condition.
 By picking $r > 0$ sufficiently large and using the fact the family $\Sc$ is strongly isolated, we then show that $S_x$ is independent of $x$ and hence